Melanzane alla Sassarese

 Wash the eggplants under cold running water, and then cut in half.
 Score the eggplant flesh to make a criss-cross pattern.
 Be careful not to slice into the skin.

-Finely chop the garlic and then mix together with the olive oil, fresh parsley and sea salt.
+Finely chop the garlic and then mix together with good quality Italian olive oil, fresh parsley and sea salt.

 Spoon the mixture on top of the eggplants, making sure it seeps into the gaps.
 At this point, make sure that there are no garlic pieces sitting on top of the eggplants.
 They should be well inside the cut crevices.